boostercloud/booster/docs/README.md

 #### Performing GraphQL requests

-We should now be able to perform queries and mutations to our GraphQL endpoint `http://localhost:<port-number>/graphql` with a client or tool, for example, a React App, [Postwoman](https://postwoman.io), or [Postman](https://www.postman.com).
+We should now be able to perform queries and mutations to our GraphQL endpoint `http://localhost:<port-number>/graphql` with a client or tool, for example, a React App, [Hoppscotch (formerly Postwoman)](https://hoppscotch.io), or [Postman](https://www.postman.com).

 `POST http://localhost:3000/graphql`